 Youth produced sexual imagery (Sexting) - Please refer to our Child on Child Abuse Policy.
 The practice of children sharing images and videos via text message, email, social media or mobile messaging apps has become commonplace.
 The DfE provides searching screening and confiscation advice for schools.
-The UK Council for Child Internet Safety (UKCCIS) Education Group has recently published Sharing nudes and semi-nudes: advice for education settings working with children and young people.
+The UK Council for Child Internet Safety (UKCIS) Education Group has published Sharing nudes and semi-nudes: advice for education settings working with children and young people.
 However, this online technology has also given children the opportunity to produce and distribute sexual imagery in the form of photos and videos.
 Such imagery involving anyone under the age of 18 is illegal.
 Youth produced sexual imagery refers to both images and videos where;

-- A person under the age of 18 creates and shares sexual imagery of themselves with a peer under the age of 18. - A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult. - A person under the age of 18 is in possession of sexual imagery created by another person under the age of 18.
+- A person under the age of 18 creates and shares nudes and semi-nudes of themselves with a peer under the age of 18. - A person under the age of 18 shares nudes and semi-nudes created by another person under the age of 18 with a peer under the age of 18 or an adult.